-The aim of this open session is to explore a novel approach toward science communication.
+The aim of this open session is to explore novel approaches to science communications.
 Participants are encouraged to give presentations that captivate a diverse audience in order to optimize their research communication.

 Investing time into preparing a presentation is an essential aspect of every scientist's career, and this should be supported and publicly acknowledged.
 This forum will acknowledge clever, creative, and well-structured presentations as key to good science communication.
 Following the examples of TED talks, poetry slams, and other unique communication events, we will provide an opportunity to present research in an entertaining way.
 Presenters will compete for an award, which the audience will decide upon.